 An overarching challenge to effectively preparing students who come to college without the traditional skills to succeed is in providing the support and mentoring that enables them to see connections between disciplines and develop their competencies.
 The college must meet the needs of the whole student by integrating every aspect of the learning experience, from counseling to instruction to tutoring.

 In broadest terms, via Title III our BCC community facilitated BCC’s transformation to a learner-centered institution with a strong culture of assessment and a focus on continuous improvement.
 Strategies the college used to accomplish this are:

 - Staff development in the new teaching/learning center to help faculty and staff engage in reflective practice;

 - Support for assessment at the course, program, and college levels to investigate whether students are developing the competencies across the curriculum that will lead to transfer or career;

 The proposed activities and strategies are designed to address the institutional problems that present the greatest barriers to success among many BCC students.
 They are designed to be a permanent addition to the academic and student support structures of the college.
 BCC has chosen strategies for implementation that hold the greatest potential to permanently strengthen the institution beyond the five-year grant period.

-The Learning Network is funded by a Title III grant from the US Department of Education.
+BCC was honored this work was funded by a five-year Title III grant from the US Department of Education.